 The key reason IFRS 16 | ASC 842 replaced IAS 17 | ASC 840 was that the latter gave companies considerable latitude in classifying leases as operating rather than finance | capital.

-This latitude was used, some say abused, to keep vast amounts of assets and liabilities off the balance sheet and was the personal bugbear of Sir David Tweedy, the first IASB chairman, who vowed to stamp out this abuse and who retired, presumably a happy man, once the mission had been accomplished.
+This latitude was used, some say abused, to keep vast amounts of assets and liabilities off the balance sheet and was the personal bugbear of Sir David Tweedie, the first IASB chairman, who vowed to stamp out this abuse and who retired, presumably a happy man, once the mission had been accomplished.

-Ironically, while the IASB took the lead on this convergence issue, IFRS is softer than US GAAP even though US GAAP (nominally) held on to operating leases.
+Ironically, while the IASB took the lead on this convergence issue, IFRS is softer than US GAAP, even though US GAAP (nominally) held on to operating leases.

-In addition to an exception for short term leases, IFRS 16.5.b also exempts low valued assets.
+In addition to an exception for short term leases, IFRS 16.5.b also exempts low-valued assets.

-As this exemption does not consider the materially of the exempted items with respect to the entity (IFRS 16.B4), companies can recognize large numbers of low value assets without having to recognize either them, or the associated liabilities, on the balance sheet.
+As this exemption does not consider the materiality of the exempted items with respect to the entity (IFRS 16.B4), companies can recognize large numbers of low value assets without having to recognize either them, or the associated liabilities, on the balance sheet.

 As ASC 842-20-25 does not include a similar "small asset" exception, this is an IFRS only issue.